brightfence/000/README.md

 Once you create your account, we recommend you go to [email settings](https://github.com/settings/emails) and check "Keep my email address private" at the bottom.

 #### ii.
 Gmail account
 [Create a Gmail account](https://accounts.google.com/SignUp?service=mail&continue=https%3A%2F%2Fmail.google.com%2Fmail%2F&ltmpl=default).
 We use a lot of Google services in the class so Gmail is required.
 On the plus side, if you don't use Gmail, it's a good time to modernize.
 Gmail is the most modern, robust, and safe mainstream email system out there.
 Some code bootcamps require Gmail as well.
+On Gmail, we recommend these settings:
+* General >> Maximum page size = 100
+* General >> Keyboard shortcut on
+* Forwarding >> Enable IMAP
+* Forwarding >> Auto Expunge OFF
+* Forwarding >> Move messages to Trash
+* Labs >> Enable Undo Send
+* Labs >> Enable Unread Message Icon

 #### iii.
 Touch Typing
 A typical seasoned programmer types 80+ WPM.
 App Academy requires 60+ WPM.
 We require 40+ real WPM for 001.
 The inability to touch type is the single, greatest hurdle to first overcome for anyone who wants to learn to code.